maarten-vandeperre/developer-hub-documentation/REAMDE.md

 ```shell
 oc patch secret rhdh-secrets -n demo-project -p '{"stringData":{"basedomain":"'"${basedomain}"'"}}'
 ```
 * Configuration of Developer Hub is stored in a config map.
 This is what we are going to create via applying the following yaml:
+  **!! be aware**: project 'demo-project' is part of the url.
+Change it if you use another project
 ```yaml
 kind: ConfigMap
 apiVersion: v1